 The Oklahoma ACTE awards program seeks to promote excellence in CareerTech education by recognizing individuals who have made extraordinary contributions to the field, programs that exemplify the highest standards and organizations that have conducted activities to promote and expand CareerTech education programs.

-The OkACTE Awards Committee administers the Teacher of the Year, Outstanding Educator, Outstanding New Teacher, New Professional and Outstanding Teacher in Community Service awards.
+The OkACTE Awards Committee administers the Teacher of the Year, Career Guidance, Postsecondary Teacher of the Year, Administrator of the Year, New Teacher of the Year, Carl Perkins Community Service and Outstanding New Professional awards.
 The committee consists of one representative from each of Oklahoma ACTE’s thirteen divisions, a chair and the Oklahoma ACTE assistant director as advisor.
 The committee is responsible for reviewing applications and approving division awards selection committee recommendations, recommending the awards winners to the association and for overseeing all aspects of the recognition program for award recipients.

 The Support Staff Division selects the winner of the Support Staff Award.

 Members of the Diversity Action Committee select the Kaleidoscope Award winner.

 The staff at the University of Oklahoma College of Education or a representative selects the Arch Alexander Award recipient.

 The staff at Oklahoma ACTE will coordinate the selection for the Francis Tuttle Career Excellence and the Distinguished Service Awards.

 The Awards Committee reserves the right to return any application that is not appropriate for the category in which it was submitted.